chrisbuckley/altitude-2017-lb-workshop/README.md

   }

   # West failover to East
-  # from unhealthy backend or from restart becuase of backend status code
+  # from unhealthy backend or from restart because of backend status code
   if(req.backend == west && (!req.backend.healthy || req.restarts > 0)) {
     set req.backend = east;
   # East failover to West